rdforte/ryanforte.tech/content/competitive-programming/hackerrank-street-lights.md

 There are a few edge cases which we must consider.

-Firstly what if two street lights are on the same point?
+What if two street lights are on the same point?

 ![street light same point](/competitive-programming/images/hackerrank-street-lights/street-light-question-same-point.png)